How To: Getting Started

 specific log, simply click the Stop icon and TunerPro will ask you where you would like to save the newly created log file.
 The logging still continues!

-When saving the log, I highly recommend saving them to the desktop for ease of locating.
+When saving the log, I highly recommend saving them to the desktop for ease of locating and name it the current tune file your using.

 TunerPro also allows playback of the log with realtime viewing which makes it especially convenient since the realtime monitor is used for the